 Perfection, even if never fully attainable, is worth striving for.
 As such, I aim to prepare students holistically: academically, personally, and, in this case, nutritionally.
 Thus, not just with the content and process of standardized testing and how this fits into college admissions.
 And not even just through increasing confidence, decreasing anxiety, and boosting personal motivation.
 I also make sure that students have the physical fuel to perform at their potential.
 The SAT and ACT are long, arduous and draining exams — I take the SAT and ACT every year and can personally attest to the fact.
 Here are some specific tips on brain food that will keep your child mentally and emotionally energized on test day.

-Start the morning off right with a hearty breakfast filled with whole grains (cereals that contain them or whole wheat bread).
+Start the morning off right with a hearty breakfast filled with protein (eggs are great) and whole grains.
 Oatmeal is fantastic and offers complex carbohydrates that provide great energy over a longer period of time.
 These smart carbs are slowly absorbed by the body, meaning they gradually raise blood sugar and energy levels without causing you to crash later.
 Carbs also raise serotonin levels which help boost mood.
 Do not drink coffee unless this is part of your normal routine (for some students, it puts them on edge and speeds up their metabolism, causing them to become hungry during the test).

 A good SAT and/or ACT is so important to ensure that children demonstrate their potential and gain admittance to exceptional colleges.
 A great diet on test day is one more step we can take to help them do their best.